 Information Technology Advisory Committee

 The Information Technology Advisory Committee is a participatory governance body that acts as the central coordinating body to assist IITS in the efficient and effective development, implementation, and support of technology systems to enhance instructional delivery, student learning, and all associated district/college support systems enabling departments and programs to perform their missions and achieve their strategic objectives.

 Online Education Committee

-The Online Education Committee (OEC) is a participatory governance body that acts as the central coordinating body to assist The College by working closely with The Office of Instructional Technology & Distance Learning (ITDL) in the efficient and effective development, implementation, and support of Online Education Initiatives that enhance engagement and success of faculty, and of students, specific to Online and hybrid courses.
+The Online Education Committee (OEC) is a participatory governance body that acts as the central coordinating body to assist The College by working closely with The Office of Online Learning & Educational Technology (OLET) in the efficient and effective development, implementation, and support of Online Education Initiatives that enhance engagement and success of faculty, and of students, specific to Online and hybrid courses.